supersimplesuper/docs/website/docs/security/super_api_data_retention_policy/index.md

   | phone          | Sha256 hashed                      |

 - We queue a payload of data that is sent to the partner which contains PII information.
 This data is retained for 30 days for debugging / auditing / service outage recovery (i.e., the partner system cannot accept the data at this time).
 - We generate a PDF version of the super choice selection form.
-This is retained in our S3 bucket for 7 days.
+This is retained in our S3 bucket for 7 days (this is intentionally shorter than the usual timeout) before it undergoes automatic removal.
 A secure link is sent as part of the payload to the partner which allows them to download this document.
 It is also presented to the user at the end of the flow for them to download if they require a hard copy of it.

 ### Summary

-The maximum length of time that sensitive data is held in the system is 7 days and this is mostly driven by the length of time we allow for our partner to receive the data or perform debugging against it.
+The maximum length of time that sensitive data is held in the system is 30 days and this is mostly driven by the length of time we allow for our partner to receive the data or perform debugging against it.
 It is also possible to reduce this length of time for a partner if required, i.e., if 3 days was considered a sufficient amount of time to handle outages and debugging, we can reduce the time sensitive data is available in the system.

 ## Data Storage, Protection, Access and Logging